Liupeter01/Distributed-Instant-Messaging-System-Development/README.md

 ## 0x00 Description

-Distributed-Instant-Messaging-System-Development is a real-time chat application built using C++17, Boost and gRPC, featuring a distributed TCP server architecture.
+Distributed-Instant-Messaging-System-Development is a real-time chat application built using C++17, Boost, and gRPC, featuring a distributed TCP server architecture.
+The system now supports file transfer functionality.

-1. **Frontend Development:**
+### **Frontend Development:**

-   - Developed a chat dialog using **Qt**, leveraging `QListWidget` for an efficient chat record list and combining `QGridLayout` and `QPainter` for customized chat bubble styling to enhance the user experience.
+- Developed a chat dialog using **Qt**, using `QListWidget` for an efficient chat record list and combining `QGridLayout` and `QPainter` for customized chat bubble styling to enhance the user experience.
 - Encapsulated **Qt Network** modules to support HTTP and CP service communication.
 - Implemented core features such as adding friends, friend communication, and chat record display.
+- Integrated file transfer functionality to allow users to upload and download files.
+- Implemented an intuitive file management interface with drag-and-drop support.

 **Backend Architecture Design:**

 - Designed a distributed service architecture with the following components:

-     - **`gateway-server` (Gateway Service):** Provides HTTP APIs to handle user login, registration, and authentication.
+  - `**gateway-server**` **(Gateway Service):** Provides HTTP APIs to handle user login, registration, and authentication.
-     - **`chatting-server` (Chat Service):** Utilized ASIO to implement efficient TCP long connection communication.
+  - `**chatting-server**` **(Chat Service):** Utilized ASIO to implement efficient TCP long connection communication.
-     - **`balance-server` (Load Balancing Service):** Allocates chat services dynamically to achieve load balancing.
+  - `**balance-server**` **(Load Balancing Service):** Allocates chat services dynamically to achieve load balancing.
-     - **`captcha-server` (Captcha Service):** Generates and validates captchas for enhanced security.
+  - `**captcha-server**` **(Captcha Service):** Generates and validates captchas for enhanced security.
-     - **`resources-server` (Resources Service):** Storing User Uploaded Files & Photos
+  - `**resources-server**` **(Resources Service):** Manages file storage, supporting file uploads and downloads.

 - Enabled inter-service communication using the **gRPC protocol**, ensuring high availability and support for reconnections.

 **High-Performance Optimization:**

 - Implemented multithreading with `io_context` pools in the `chatting-server` to boost concurrent performance.
 - Developed a **MySQL connection pool** to manage user data, friend relationships, and chat records.
 - Designed a **Redis connection pool** for caching optimization.
 - Built a gRPC connection pool to enhance distributed service access efficiency.

+### File Transfer Features

+- File transfers are managed using the `resources-server`.
+- Implemented chunked file uploads to handle large files efficiently.
+- Supported resumable uploads and downloads using unique identifiers.
+- Enhanced file security with authentication checks and encryption.

 **Technical Highlights:**

 - Gateway service provides **stateful HTTP interfaces** and integrates load balancing functionality.
 - Chat service supports **asynchronous message forwarding** with reliable TCP long connections.
 - Achieved support for **8000+ concurrent connections** on a single server, with distributed deployment supporting **10K-20K active users**.

 **we are going to use boringssl instead of openssl for gRPC framework**

 ## 0x01 All Servers in this project